 You must obey local laws when overseas.
 Local laws and penalties, including those that appear harsh by Australian standards, do apply to you and may include fines, deportation, imprisonment or, in a small number of countries, the death penalty.

 Local laws affecting LGBTI travellers may be applied in an arbitrary or inconsistent manner:

-- some countries may not strictly enforce local laws prohibiting same-sex relationships; and
+- Some countries may not strictly enforce local laws prohibiting same-sex relationships.

-- some countries may prohibit male same-sex relationships but be silent on female same-sex relationships.
+- Some countries may prohibit male same-sex relationships but be silent about female same-sex relationships.

-Sex and gender diverse passport holders should be aware that while Australian travel documents are issued in accordance with international standards, those travelling on a passport showing 'X' in the sex field may encounter difficulties when crossing international borders given their infrequent use.
+Sex and gender diverse passport holders should be aware that while Australian travel documents are issued in accordance with international standards.
+If you're travelling on a passport showing 'X' in the sex field you may encounter difficulties when crossing international borders given these passports are not commonly used.
 The nearest Australian Embassy, High Commission or Consulate to your destination will be able to provide further information.

 Be aware that some countries may have restrictions on free speech, political expression and advocacy on human rights issues.
 Research your destination, including our travel advice and consider carefully whether there are any restrictions in place that could affect your ability to make statements on social and political issues that could lead to legal consequences.